-Figure J1: Fresh Water Fill & Vent
+Figure J1: Water Fill

-The water deck plate is appropriately labeled.
+The water deck plate is appropriately labeled WATER.
 DO NOT fill the system with anything other than water.
-Should the system become contaminated with fuel or other toxic solution, component replacement may be necessary.
+Should the system become contaminated with fuel or other toxic solution, complete system or component replacement may be necessary.

-The water tank is equipped with an overboard vent (Figure J1).
+The water tank is equipped with an overboard vent.
 Maintain a close visual watch on the overboard vent while filling the water tank.
 Always fill the tank slowly.
 When the tank is almost full, water will spurt out of the vent.

 When filling the tank, never seal the hose to the deck plate.
-The tank will become pressuized and could rupture.
+The tank would become pressurized and could rupture.